CloudCannon/rosey/README.md

 ```

 ### `rosey-ns`
 `rosey-ns` is used to define nested namespaces to be included as part of the key for the translations.
-The value of the element defined as `rose-ns` will be used as part of the tag name.
+The value of the element defined as `rosey-ns` will be used as part of the tag name.
 All the parents from the element with a `rosey-ns` tag will be used as the namespaces concatenated with a dot.

-With given example
+Example JSON file:

 ```
 {